 This book addresses the sustainability of happiness and well-being in Chinese societies.
 It starts by introducing the various conceptions of well-being, particularly in the Chinese sociocultural context.

-The book then proceeds with the examination of the sustainability of well-being by scrutinizing the effects of sociocultural contextual and personal factors on well-being.
-The contextual factors are the aggregates or averages of personal factors at the contextual levels of the region and college in Mainland China, its special administrative region, and Taiwan.
+The book then proceeds with the examination of the sustainability of well-being by scrutinizing the effects of sociocultural, contextual, and personal factors on well-being.
+The contextual factors are the aggregates or averages of personal factors at the contextual levels of the regions and colleges in Mainland China, its special administrative region, and Taiwan.
 These factors cover personality traits, strengths, orientations, beliefs, values, and idolizing.

 By bringing together empirical studies and theoretical perspectives applied to Chinese societies, this book offers researchers in social science and humanities a valuable reference work on happiness and well-being in Chinese societies.

 1. Introduction 2.
 Regional influences on well-being 3.
 Personal background influences on well-being 4.
 Contextual influences on well-being 5.
 Effects of personal dispositions on well-being 6.
 Conclusion

 Chau-kiu Cheung is an associate professor at the City University of Hong Kong, China, and the editor-in-chief of the Journal of Comparative Asian Development.